Nexmo/nexmo-developer/_documentation/account/subaccounts/overview.md

 ## Introduction

-The Subaccounts API allows to programmatically create and manage subaccounts for separate business units, use cases, product stages, or separate customers.
+The Subaccounts API allows you to programmatically create and manage subaccounts for separate business units, use cases, product stages, or separate customers.
 The API empowers developers to handle various aspects of subaccount logistics: manage credit, track usage, set usage limits, suspend subaccounts, and so on.

 The figure below illustrates the relationship between the primary account and the subaccounts created by the Subaccounts API: